Xposed-Modules-Repo/sb.firefds.r.firefdskit/README.md

 # Firefds Kit [R]

-Xposed module for Samsung R devices.
+Xposed module for Samsung R (Android 11) devices.

 ## Features
 The module has the following features: